052001633 – Bank of America Routing Number in Maryland

 Bank of America Maryland Routing Number

-The routing number for checking and savings accounts in Maryland is: 052001633.
+The routing number for Bank of America, MemberFDIC, checking and savings accounts in Maryland is: 052001633.

 What Is a Routing Number?